RIKEN-RCCS/lens3/doc/user-guide.md

 Lens3 consists of Mux and Api -- Mux is a multiplexer and Api is a setting Web-UI.
 Others are by third party.
 MinIO is an open-source but commercially supported S3 server.
 Redis is an open-source database system.
-A reverse-proxy is not a part of Lens3 but it is required for operation.
+A reverse-proxy is not specified in Lens3 but it is required for operation.

 Mux works as a reverse-proxy which forwards file access requests to an MinIO instance by looking at a bucket name.
 Mux determines the target MinIO instance using an association of a bucket and a user.
 This association is stored in a Redis database.
 Api provides management of buckets.
 Api manages buckets by a bucket pool, which is a unit of management in Lens3 and corresponds to a single MinIO instance.
 A user first creates a bucket pool, and then registers buckets to the pool.
 Mux is also in charge of starting and stopping a MinIO instance.
 Mux starts a MinIO instance on receiving an access request, and after a while, Mux stops the instance when accesses become idle.
 Mux starts a MinIO instance as a usual user process using "sudo".

+## Bucket-Pool State

+A bucket-pool is a management unit of S3 buckets in Lens3 and it has a state reflecting the state of a MinIO instance.
+But, the state does not include the process status of an instance.

+* Bucket-pool state
+  * __None__ quickly moves to the INITIAL state.
+  * __INITIAL__ indicates some setup is not performed yet on a MinIO instance (a transient state).
+  * __READY__ indicates a service is ready, a setup for servicing is done.
+It does not mean a MinIO instance is running.
+  * __DISABLED__ indicates a pool is temporarily unusable.
+It may transition between "READY" and "DISABLED" by actions of a user or an administrator.
+The causes of a transition include an expiry of a pool, disabling a user account, or making a pool offline.
+  * __INOPERABLE__ indicates an error state and a pool is permanently unusable.
+Mainly, it has failed to run a MinIO instance.
+This pool cannot be used and should be removed.

 ## Restrictions of Lens3